actionml/universal-recommender/README.md

 ### Known issues

   - dates not implemented
-  - index droped then written, with correct management of index refresh this could mean 0 downtime for Elasticsearch, delete in train, refresh during deploy
+  - index droped then refreshed in `pio train` so no need to redeploy if the server is running.
+This violates conventions for other templates but is actually good.
+It means we have a hot-swapped model.
+If there are server timeouts during train, for the refresh response or for ongoing queries, we may need to find optimizations.
-  - No popularity based fallback yet. - use the EventStore plugin to modify a field in ES docs
+  - popularity fallback not implemented.